BrutFab/openai_api_bf/README.md

 This Python script is from a YouTube tutorial on [Brutfab](https://www.youtube.com/channel/UCWLswLLUlVqWfVg8lLY5S9Q)'s channel, focusing on beginners using the OpenAI API.

+## Introduction
-There are 2 different methods you can use to access the OpenAI API, The first method is to use the OpenAI python library, in which I provided examples in the pt1 directory
+There are 2 different methods you can use to access the OpenAI API:

+**Pt1** The first method is to use the OpenAI python library, in which I provided examples in the pt1 directory

-The second method is to access through a direct HTTP request.
+**Pt2**The second method is to access through a direct HTTP request.
 You can check out the example in the pt2 directory.

-Pt3 includes examples for building a customized chatbot using openai api.
+**Pt3** includes examples for building a customized chatbot using openai api.

 ## Setup Instruction